 For whom after the evidences of manifold intensive occupation with Watteau above, all inscribed with the “excudit” only, last, but not least, is confirmed that his “excudit”, beginning with Thienemann commonly regarded as the publisher’s address only though in the sense of Langenscheidt it can in fact include the inventor/sculptor as additionally “has engraved or worked it”, at least partially refers to himself as the artistic spiritus rector indeed and not just at the publisher.
 The “ipse inv.” on the famous “Self-Portrait in the Forest”, Th.
 XIX, 1, perhaps attached only erroneously by Martin Elias on occasion of his transfer to the plate, is in this regard nevertheless clear.
 It is equally clear, too, as lately documented here, that this “Self-Portrait” has its great example: the double portrait Watteau-Jullienne “Besides you I sit, below these lovely shadowy trees” of the “Recueil Jullienne”.

 With that Self-Portrait then, yet more distinct in the “Lady with the Mask” above, but in most superior style in the “Cythera Lady” here or in his “Hippocrene” rejected by him and published here for the first time to his 300th birthday Ridinger’s mastership in imaginative improvisation completely unconsidered in the past is proved a further time, now then related to Watteau.

 “ Great artists seldom cite one another literally.
-In some cases they pay homage to a predecessor hinting unobtrusively in their own creations at other ideas ”
+In some cases they pay homage to a predecessor by alluding unobtrusively in their own creations to other ideas ”